 The Office of the State Auditor and a nationally recognized accounting firm jointly audited the State of South Carolina's basic financial statements, which were prepared by the Office of the Comptroller General.
 The basic financial statements are an integral part of the State's Comprehensive Annual Financial Report (CAFR).
 The Office of the Comptroller General submits the CAFR to the Government Finance Officers Association (GFOA) to be considered for the GFOA Certificate of Achievement for Excellence in Financial Reporting program.
 To participate in the program the Office of the Comptroller General must submit the State's CAFR to the GFOA by December 31.
-The Office of the State Auditor completed the engagement on December 17, 2010.
-In addition, the engagement was completed in 4,788 hours.
+The Office of the State Auditor completed the engagement on December 8, 2011.
+The engagement was completed in 5,135 hours.

 - The Single Audit Act Amendments of 1996 requires an annual audit of the State of South Carolina's federal programs.
 State agencies submit federal financial data which is consolidated to generate the Schedule of Expenditures of Federal Awards.
 OMB Circular A-133 requires governments to submit its report on the schedule within nine months of the governments fiscal year end.
-The audit of the State's Schedule of Expenditures of Federal Awards (Single Audit Report) was completed and the report was dated July 29, 2011.
-The scope of the engagement included approximately \$7.536 billion in federal program expenditures and twenty-three major federal programs.
-We are currently (September 15, 2011) in the process of completing the federal data collection form.
-Once it is completed the Single Audit reporting package will be submitted to the Federal Clearinghouse. - The General Assembly appropriated state agencies total funds in excess of \$21.1 billion and state general funds of \$5.1 billion.
+The audit of the State's Schedule of Expenditures of Federal Awards (Single Audit Report) was completed and the report was dated May 24, 2012.
+The scope of the engagement included approximately \$8.114 billion in federal program expenditures and twenty-two major federal programs.
+The Single Audit reporting package was submitted to the Federal Clearinghouse on July 20, 2012. - The General Assembly appropriated state agencies total funds in excess of \$21.9 billion and state general funds of \$5.5 billion.
 State law requires the Office of the State Auditor to audit annually each State agency.
 To accomplish its legislative mandate the Office of the State Auditor conducts the audit engagements using its staff or by contracting with independent certified public accounting firms.
-During fiscal year 2010-11 fifty-nine reports were issued by the Office of the State Auditor or by independent certified public accounting firms under contract with the Office of the State Auditor.
-This represents forty-seven of the eighty-five state agencies that the Office is responsible for performing audit or agreed-upon procedures engagements.
-Five engagements were in progress on August 31, 2011.
-This does not include the audits of nine universities that are contracted by the respective universities.
-Overall the agency engagements completed by the Office of the State Auditor were completed approximately 100 hours under budget.
-Because of budget cuts and staffing shortages, the Office of the State Auditor was unable to conduct agreed-upon procedures engagements of forty-two agencies for the fiscal year ended June 30, 2010. - The South Carolina Department of Health and Human Services contracts with the Office of the State Auditor to conduct agreed-upon procedures engagements of Medicaid providers.
+During fiscal year 2011-12 sixty-one reports were issued by the Office of the State Auditor or by independent certified public accounting firms under contract with the Office of the State Auditor.
+This represents forty of the seventy-eight state agencies that the Office of the State Auditor is responsible for performing audit or agreed-upon procedures engagements.
+As of August 31, 2012 fourteen engagements were either in-progress or in the planning stage.
+This does not include the audits of ten universities that are contracted by the respective universities.
+Overall the agency engagements completed by the Office of the State Auditor were completed approximately 570 hours under budget.
+Because of budget cuts and staffing shortages, the Office of the State Auditor was unable to conduct agreed-upon procedures engagements of twenty-five agencies for the fiscal year ended June 30, 2011. - The South Carolina Department of Health and Human Services contracts with the Office of the State Auditor to conduct agreed-upon procedures engagements of Medicaid providers.
 The contract requires that we perform agreed-upon procedures engagements of each Medicaid provider once every four years.
-During fiscal year 2010-11 the Office issued forty-seven agreed-upon procedures engagements reports representing thirty-four Medicaid providers.
-This represents approximately 23% of the Medicaid providers.
-Overall the completed engagements were completed 17.1% under budget.
-The engagements identified net receivables due to the State and Federal government of \$4.112 million.
+During fiscal year 2011-12 the Office of the State Auditor issued thirty-five agreed-upon procedures engagements reports representing seventeen Medicaid providers.
+This represents approximately 11% of the Medicaid providers.
+Overall the completed engagements were completed within 8.0% of the budget.
+The engagements identified net receivables due to the State and Federal government of \$11.996 million.